Vehmloewff/topper/readme.md

 # Topper

-An alternative to Apache Kafka.
+An incomplete research project for an alternative to Apache Kafka.

 A library for sending TCP messages between a client and multiple servers, here called the network.
 The network attains consensus on the order of the messages, is fault proof, denial-of-service attack resistant, and capable of scaling infinitely.